D.A.R.B. Insurance Services, Inc.

 The transfer of the insured's right of recovery to the insurance company is

-pay the insured's damages, then bring a suit and/or file a claim against
+the insured's damages, then bring a suit and/or file a claim against the other

-the other party on the insured's behalf.
-This condition is also refered to as
+party on the insured's behalf.
+This condition is also refered to as the Transfer

 What is the difference between Primary and Excess Insurance?